burst-apps-team/burst-wiki/getting-started.md

 Start using the Burst client
 ----------------------------

-'' If you would prefer, you can first familiarise yourself with Nxt by playing around with the [Demo](http://nxt.org/demo/).''

 1. [Create a Burst account address](how-to-createaccount.md)
 2. [Learn how the Burst client software works](burst-client-interface.md)
 3. [Learn the Security Features of Burst](secure-your-burst.md)